okta/okta.github.io/_source/_posts/2017-10-13-okta-groups-spring-security.md

 Hopefully you've seen the benefit of Okta's Groups mechanism in conjunction with Spring Security's role-based access control.

 Try it for yourself and let me know how your experience is with it!
-You can find me on Twitter at [@afitnerd](https://twitter.com/afitnerd).
+You can find me on Twitter [@afitnerd](https://twitter.com/afitnerd).

 Keep an eye out for upcoming releases of the new Okta Java Spring Boot Integration, which will have support for other OIDC workflows, including `code` as well as hosted, configurable login and registration views.